rocky-linux/wiki.rockylinux.org/docs/guidelines/bug_tracker_guidelines.md

 ## Preface

-Bugzilla is a core part of the Rocky Linux distribution and Rocky Enterprise Software Foundation as a whole.
+Mants is a core part of the Rocky Linux distribution.
 Whether you're a bug reporter, a contributor, or perhaps on the Release Engineering team, the Bug Tracker is a utility for everyone to be able to read and engage with others to find solutions to issues affecting the software that is shipped and available in Rocky Linux.

 ## General Guidelines